 Caffe Streets is a modern cafe in Wicker Park that doesn’t let you get too comfortable, which we actually find helpful at times.
 There are no big couches or distracting pieces of art on the walls - it’s sleek and minimal, making it good for staying focused and accomplishing things.
 Like finally reading The 7 Habits Of Highly Effective People a couple decades late.

 The Coffee Studio isn’t as tiny as the studio apartment you lived in when you first moved to the city, but it’s still pretty small.
-That makes it cozy - it has the feel of a shared work space, with brick walls, wooden tables, and a couple of plants to lighten the mood.
+That makes it cozy - it has the feel of a shared workspace, with brick walls, wooden tables, and a couple of plants to lighten the mood.
 There’s no shortage of coffee, food, or outlets, either.

 If quality food is as much on your mind as a cup of coffee and all the TPS reports you need to finish, then head over to Gaslight in Logan Square.
 This place has a full food menu (with omelettes, sandwiches, and pastries), so you can take a break and have a real meal.
 The large space is comfortable enough that you can easily spend a whole day here, too.

-Osmium is one of three spots owned by Dark Matter Coffee, a local coffee company that roasts its own beans.
+Osmium is one of the spots owned by Dark Matter Coffee, a local coffee company that roasts its own beans.
 Inside, this cafe has a number of tables along one side and a coffee bar on the other, adding up to plenty of space for working.
 There’s also a patio outside, but you’ll probably want to sit indoors where you can gaze at the artwork on the wall and wonder to yourself whether Salvador Dali painted it in a little-known steampunk phase.

 The Wormhole has a DeLorean time machine (a.k.a. the car/time travel device from Back to the Future) hanging from its ceiling, and that’s reason enough for us to come here.
 The whole theme of this place is, fittingly, “back in time and stuff,” which makes you feel like you’re sitting in your bedroom at your parents’ house doing fifth grade homework.
 Way better than sitting in a tiny cubicle writing up your expenses, right?